This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-- In a large cast-iron or metal skillet, sauté the diced bacon over medium-high until crisp.
+- In a large cast-iron or metal skillet, sauté the diced bacon over medium-high until crisp, about 5-6 minutes.
 Remove the bacon to a paper-towel-lined plate to cool, reserving the rendered grease in the skillet.

 - To the rendered bacon grease, add the minced onion and diced bell pepper and sauté over medium heat for 4-6 minutes, or until the onions are soft and translucent.